noisyboiler/wampy/README.rst

 For the quickest of starts I suggest that you use **Crossbar.io** and start it up on the default host and port, and with the default **realm** and **roles**.
 See the `Crossbar.io docs`_ for the instructions on this or alternatively run with **wampy's** testing setup.

+Note, if you already have Crossbar installed and running you do *not* need these steps, because the dev requirements also include Crossbar.

 ::

     $ pip install --editable .[dev]